Table of Contents

 - date the notice is issued

-Notice must also be sent to the directors and anyone who is entitled to shares upon the death or bankruptcy of a shareholder.
+The company must send notice to every member, the directors, and any person who is entitled to shares upon the death or bankruptcy of a shareholder.

 Any decisions taken by shareholders at a general meeting are formalised by ‘passing a resolution’.
 Once passed, these decisions are legally binding.
-Copies of resolutions must be filed with Companies House within 15 days.
+Copies of certain resolutions must be filed with Companies House within 15 days.
+We discuss different types of resolutions later in the post.

 Minutes must be taken to officially record the proceedings, the names of all persons present, and any formal decisions that are taken.
-The company should keep copies of all minutes and resolutions at its registered office or SAIL address.
+The company should keep copies of all minutes and resolutions at its registered office or Single Alternative Inspection Location (SAIL address).

 What is a limited company board meeting?

-A board meeting is an official meeting of limited company directors.
+A board meeting is a formal meeting of limited company directors.
 Board meetings are required when directors need to make important decisions, present proposals, raise concerns, review the financial position of the business, and discuss strategies.

 First board meeting of directors